sampart/BreadcrumbsBundle/README.md

     }
     ```

-4. Configure the `white_october_breadcrumbs` service in your config.yml:
+3. Configure the bundle in your config:

     ``` yaml
+    # app/config/config.yml
     white_october_breadcrumbs: ~
     ```

 That's  it for basic configuration.
+For more options check [Configuration](#configuration) section.

 Usage
 =====